iychoi/H-Syndicate/README.md

 - hsyndicate.fs.SyndicateFileSystem: General filesystem interface in Java
 - hsyndicate.hadoop.dfs.HSyndicateDFS: Implementation of Hadoop filesystem interface.

 The H-Syndicate requires [Syndicate-UG HTTP/REST services](https://github.com/syndicate-storage/syndicate-ug-http) running.

 Building
 --------

-Building from the source code is very simple.
-Source code is written in Java and provides "NetBeans" project file and "Ant" scripts for building.
-If you are using NetBeans IDE, load the project and build through the IDE.
-Or, simple type "ant".
+If you are using `NetBeans IDE`, load the project and build through the IDE.
+For most users, use `maven` to build the package from source.

 ```
-$ ant
+$ mvn install
 ```

 All dependencies for this project are already in /libs/ directory.